 This is a US-based organic and fair trade brand that’s one of the more affordable ones on my list.
 Their return policy is fab too.
 Pact has everything from cotton undergarments, to sweaters, dresses, loungewear and more.
 Shop Pact here.

-To be transparent, I’m an affiliate for some of the brands above and this means I may receive referral credit or a discount on personal purchases.
+To be transparent, I’m an affiliate for some of the slow fashion brands above and this means I may receive referral credit or a discount on personal purchases.

 I linked this post up to Not Dressed As Lamb #ShareAllLinkUp.
 Check it out.